vortexntnu/vortex-freya-sim/README.md

    ⚠️ Note that you must build with `colcon build --merge-install`, and that using `--symlink-install` will not work!

+4. After building, you may run the default example sim using `ros2 launch vrx_gz competition.launch.py world:=sydney_regatta`

 # Virtual RobotX (VRX)
 This repository is the home to the source code and software documentation for the VRX simulation environment, which supports simulation of unmanned surface vehicles in marine environments.